The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Introduction

 Analogously, in computer vision---the focus of our research---many recent works train models on synthetic images from modern text-to-image generators, aiming to achieve state-of-the-art visual recognition performance ~\cite{sariyildiz2023fake,tian2024stablerep,azizi2023synthetic, hammoud2024synthclip, he2022synthetic}.
-For example, SynCLR~\cite{tian2023learning} cleverly prompts Stable Diffusion for synthetic images tailored to pre-specified downstream image recognition domains; they find that a CLIP-like model trained from scratch on the resulting \textit{targeted} synthetic images can outperform CLIP trained on LAION-2B, a significantly larger untargeted dataset of real images.
+For example, SynCLR~\cite{tian2023learning} cleverly prompts Stable Diffusion for synthetic images tailored to manually-specified downstream image recognition domains; they find that a CLIP-like model trained from scratch on the resulting \textit{targeted} synthetic images can outperform CLIP trained on LAION-2B, a significantly larger untargeted dataset of real images.
 This result is quite surprising.
-Stable Diffusion is \textit{also} trained on LAION-2B, so by the data processing inequality, the synthetic images it generates cannot contain any additional information over the images in LAION-2B.
+Stable Diffusion is \textit{also} trained on LAION-2B, so by the data processing inequality, the synthetic images it generates cannot contain any additional information about LAION-2B over the original real LAION-2B images.
 Yet, training on these derivative synthetic images appears to outperform training directly on LAION-2B.
-How do we make sense of these additional gains?
+How do we make sense of these additional gains? \textbf{Does the generative model truly add useful information on top of its pretraining data?}

-In this paper, we argue that the performance gained by training on generated synthetic images needs to be contextualized against a critical baseline often missing in prior work: training on real images from the generative model's pretraining data.
-In particular, prior work has often compared \textit{task-targeted} synthetic images to \textit{general, untargeted} real images, thereby entangling the effects of training on synthetic versus real images with the effects of targeted versus general data collection.
+In this paper, we argue that the performance gained from training on generated synthetic images needs to be contextualized against a critical baseline often missing in prior work: training on real images subselected from the generative model's pretraining data.
+In particular, prior work has often compared \textit{task-targeted} synthetic images to \textit{general, untargeted} real images (e.g., full LAION-2B), thereby entangling the effects of training on synthetic versus real images with the effects of targeted versus general data collection.
 However, these variables are not intrinsically conflated.
 Any generative model we use to synthesize images fundamentally derives from its upstream training data.
-Instead of using that upstream data to train an intermediate generative model and synthesize targeted synthetic images, we can alternatively seek to directly retrieve targeted real images from the upstream source (Figure~\ref{fig:setup}).
+Instead of using that upstream data to train an intermediate generative model and synthesize targeted synthetic images, we can alternatively seek to directly identify targeted real images from the upstream source through retrieval (Figure~\ref{fig:setup}).
 By comparing synthetic training data against this retrieval baseline, we isolate the value added by the generative model.

 We formalize our study under the ubiquitous problem of task adaptation, where we seek to curate task-targeted images to finetune a pretrained vision model.
 We empirically compare training on targeted synthetic images generated from Stable Diffusion 1.5---a text-to-image model trained on the upstream LAION-2B dataset---against training on targeted real images retrieved from LAION-2B itself.
 We perform hundreds of experiment runs across an order of magnitude of data scales on five visual recognition tasks (ImageNet~\cite{deng2009imagenet}, Describable Textures (DTD)~\cite{cimpoi14describing}, FGVC-Aircraft~\cite{maji2013fine}, StanfordCars~\cite{krause20133d}, and Oxford Flowers102~\cite{nilsback2008automated}) where training on synthetic data has shown promise~\cite{tian2023learning, hammoud2024synthclip}.